 Social innovation in health is defined as a community-engaged process that links social change and health improvement, drawing on the diverse strengths of local individuals and institutions.
 Social innovation contends that having local beneficiaries drive the development of a health program leads to more accountable and sustainable services.
 (Halpaap et al, Lancet Global Health, 2020).

-From July 5th to August 16th between 8am and 9am ET time, Social Entrepreneurship to Spur Health (SESH), Social Innovation in Health Initiative (SIHI) and UNC CFAR TechEngage will organize a Social Innovation Summer Training Workshop each Tuesday.
+From June 6th to July 18th between 12pm and 1pmUTC time, Social Entrepreneurship to Spur Health (SESH), Social Innovation in Health Initiative (SIHI) and UNC CFAR TechEngage will organize a Social Innovation Summer Training Workshop each Tuesday.

 Social innovation fellows and researchers will present one-hour workshops focused on community-engaged research, infectious diseases of poverty, crowdfunding, and related topics.